locus84/Locus-Bundle-System-v2/README.md

 This is build up to support very common senarios I've experienced.\
 But you can extend this on purpose.(just fork and make modifications)

+**What's the differences compared to version 1**

+I highly focused on memory management.
+If you load an asset, the asset will be released automatically after a few seconds later.
+If you load an asset, and you need to prevent the asset to be unloaded, you need to set an owner for the asset.
+If you instantiate an asset, the asset(gameobject) will owned by instantiated gameobject so it'll be released after the gameobject has been destroyed.

 \
 **Synchronized API Support!**